 Toxicological studies conducted on thiosemicarbazones do not mention their aggressivity in the stomach and intestinal walls.
-The pharmacokinetics and clinical phase I trials of a compound of thiosemicarbazones (3-aminopyridine-2-carboxaldehyde thiosemicarbazone) 3-AP by intravenous injection were studied1.
-It appears that the molecule induces no toxic effect even after injection of a high dose.
-In Nature, we find most of the molecules we need (perfumes, medicine,).
-Herbal medicine refers to a practice of medicine that uses the medicinal properties of plants2.
+The pharmacokinetics and clinical phase I trials of a compound of thiosemicarbazones (3-aminopyridine-2-carboxal-dehyde thiosemicarbazone) 3-AP by intravenous injection were studied.
+It appeared that the molecule induced no toxic effect even after injection of a high dose.
+Herbal medicine referred to a practice of medicine that used the medicinal properties of plants.
 However, in the industrialized countries, this practice was rarely encountered in favor of the industrial synthesis of molecules.
 We can see several reasons: The quantities of active substances were in very small quantities in the plants.
-At the scale of a population, this would require huge amounts of plants; the synthesis was cheaper3.
+At the scale of a population, this would require huge amounts of plants; the synthesis was cheaper.
 The active molecules were often mixed in the plants with other undesired substances, and the separation was not easy and some natural molecules have side effects.
 A chemical synthesis consists of making a new molecule from one or more chemical reactions.
-The challenge of a synthesis was to start with molecules that were easy to obtain (inexpensive), with the highest possible yield, which includes the energy invested (heating).
-The possible harmfulness / toxicity of certain reagents, intermediate products or reaction by-products must also be taken into account.
+The challenge of a synthesis was to start with molecules that were easy to obtain (inexpensive), with the highest possible yield, which includes the energy, invested (heating).
+The possible harmfulness/toxicity of certain reagents, intermediate products or reaction by-products must also be taken into account.
 Finally, it was necessary to provide for the extraction and purification of the molecule to be synthesized.
 A hemi synthesis was a special case of chemical synthesis.
 The starting molecule was directly derived from natural substances and corresponds almost in its structure to the molecule that one wishes to produce.
-The challenge of a hemi-synthesis was a slight modification in order to acquire the molecule arget properties it did not have, or make it more assimilable for a consumer.
+The challenge of a hemisynthesis was a slight modification in order to acquire the molecule or get properties it did not have, or make it more assimilable for a consumer.
 The interest compared to a synthesis was to save steps in the manufacture.

-Biologically active molecules (eg drugs) derive their properties from their structure, but also from the organic functions they possess 4, 5, 3, Jones et al. For example, the hemi synthesis of aspirin leading to salicylic acid is a molecule naturally present in the willow (a tree) or in the queen of the near (a plant).
+Biologically active molecules (drugs) derive their properties from their structure, but also from the organic functions they possess.
+For example, the hemi synthesis of aspirin leading to salicylic acid which is a molecule naturally present in the willow (a tree) or in the queen of the near (a plant).
 It has analgesic (pain suppressing), antipyretic (fever fighting) and antiseptic properties (kills bacteria and viruses).
-However, by semisynthesis from salicylic acid, acetylsalicylic acid, better known as aspirin, was produced.
+However, by semi synthesis from salicylic acid, acetylsalicylic acid, better known as aspirin, was produced.
 Indeed, it was more effective as a drug, has anti-inflammatory properties, and was less harmful to the stomach.
 It retains the properties of salicylic acid, except the antiseptic effect.
-Aspirin can be produced by reaction of salicylic acid with ethanoic acid, also called acetic acid.
+Aspirin can be produced by reaction of salicylic acid with ethanolic acid, also called acetic acid.
 However, the yield of this reaction was limited to 8%.
-In order to increase it, it was possible to replace the ethanoic acid with more reactive ethanoic anhydride.
+In order to increase it, it was possible to replace the ethanolic acid with more reactive ethanolic anhydride.
 In modern medicine most of the drug alternatives come from complex molecules found in the nature of known properties and these molecules are often the source of other improved molecules whose spectra of action have been enlarged compared to those of the beginning and presenting diminished side effects.
-This work was part of the improvement of the biological properties of the bioactive products of the plant Mitracarpus Scaber from the hybrids obtained by hemi synthesis, from which the knowledge of the toxic properties of the extracts prepared from the plant proved indispensable6.
+This work was part of the improvement of the biological properties of the bioactive products of the plant Mitracarpus scaber from the hybrids obtained by hemi synthesis, from which the knowledge of the toxic properties of the extracts prepared from the plant proved indispensable.